Adeline Knapp: Early years

 Adeline Knapp was born on March 14, 1860, in Buffalo, New York, to Lyman and Adeline (née Maxwell) Knapp.
 She was one of nine children born to this family.
 Knapp was named after her mother, Adeline.
 In order to distinguish between the two women, Knapp was given the nickname of Dellie, which was used during her childhood.
 Throughout her adult life, though, she was known simply as "Delle" to her family and friends.

-As a young child, when she wasn't spending time with the family's horses, Knapp showed a strong interest in writing.
-When she was only eight years old, she wrote short poems and stories to entertain her friends.
-Then when she was 14 years of age, she published a volume of her writing.
+As a child, when she wasn't spending time with the family's horses, Knapp showed a strong interest in writing.
+When she was eight years old, she wrote short poems and stories to entertain her friends.
+When she was 14 years of age, she published a volume of her writing.
 She also published her own four-page, 12-column newspaper, entitled The Queen City Enterprise.
 As a monthly newspaper, it flourished for nearly two years and gave her the first taste of life in journalism.
-This was considered a huge accomplishment for young women at her age.
 She continued on while publishing the Aspirant in Buffalo and became widely known as a poet.
 In 1877, she became a member of the National Amateur Press Association.
 While she often expressed an interest to one day pursue a career in medicine, it was also thought by her family that she would most likely end up pursuing a career in journalism.

-While Knapp's mother had never worked outside of the home, her father, Lyman Knapp, was a highly respected and hard-working man in the Buffalo community.
-In 1835, Mr. Knapp arrived in Buffalo via Hudson and began working in the wholesale and retail grocery business.
-After just a few years, he became a partner in a distilling business.
+While Knapp's mother had never worked outside of the home, her father, Lyman Knapp, was highly respected in the Buffalo community.
+In 1835, Lyman Knapp arrived in Buffalo via Hudson and began working in the wholesale and retail grocery business.
+After a few years, he became a partner in a distilling business.
 For years, he was a senior member of the brokerage firm of Knapp & Gillett.
 For several years, he was also Chief Engineer with the Volunteer Fire Department.
 And finally, he was active in founding the Fireman's Benevolent Association, and assisted in organizing the first Water Works Company.
 The family was considerably financially secure.

 Knapp's parents instilled a strong work ethic in the lives of their children.
-By the age of 17, while continuing to live at the family home with her parents, young Adeline felt compelled to begin making her own way in life.
-She began seeking employment and soon started working in a large mercantile house.
-For seven years, she set aside her journalistic pursuits and worked diligently in the mercantile.
-However, at the age of 24, opportunity in the form of the Buffalo Christian Advocate came knocking and she began working as an associate editor for the local news journal.
+By the age of 17, while continuing to live at the family home with her parents, Knapp reportedly felt compelled to begin making her own way in life.
+She sought employment and soon started working in a large mercantile house.
+For seven years, she set aside her journalistic pursuits.
+However, at the age of 24, she began working as an associate editor at the Buffalo Christian Advocate.

-Not to be outdone by her father and his numerous pursuits, in addition to working at the Advocate, Knapp also began attending school at the University at Buffalo studying medicine.
+In addition to working at the Advocate, Knapp also began attending school at the University at Buffalo, where she studied medicine.
 Her educational career lasted for three years, before she made the decision to leave Buffalo and head for California.